lschwetlick/blog/_posts/2018-03-25-reMarkable.md

 leaving you with the original OCR'd file with the annotations just pasted over the top.

 The original code that I found in some git issue thread surprisingly worked pretty okay just as it was!
-I branched  it, fixed some issues with it and added some funtionality, but the [rm2pdf](https://github.com/lschwetlick/maxio/tree/master/tools) function works pretty well now .
+I branched  it, fixed some issues with it and added some funtionality, but the [rm2pdf](https://github.com/lschwetlick/maxio/tree/master/tools) function works pretty well now.
 Cairo doesnt do dynamical pen width of line structure so well, but I haven't found that too bothersome for highlighting and annotating text.
-For drawings and stuff I would recommend the [rm2pdf](https://github.com/lschwetlick/maxio/tree/master/tools) function though.
+For drawings and stuff I would recommend the [rm2svg](https://github.com/lschwetlick/maxio/tree/master/tools) function though.

 I had originally hoped to be able to use real pdf annotations, that I could edit on the computer as well.
 This doesnt seem particularly realistic right now, not least because the remarkable can't actually display standard pdf annotations.

 ### Syncing

-Now that I had figured out that I can export annotated files, all that was left was to write a script I can start when I plug the reMarkable in, to sync the contents with a predefined directory on my computer  [(Find it here)](https://github.com/lschwetlick/rMsync).
+Once I had figured out how to export annotated files, all that was left was to write a script I can start when I plug the reMarkable in, to sync the contents with a predefined directory on my computer  [(find it here)](https://github.com/lschwetlick/rMsync).

 I went with python because I much prefer it over shell scripts, but I have since been informed that using os.system("whatever terminal command") is deprecated and frowned upon.
 It does do exactly what I want though, so... sorry I guess.